March 24, 2026

 The Talent Question

 Budget 3–4 months for team onboarding and process maturity before you see productivity gains.
+If you’re hiring externally for a headless build, factor in a 30–50% salary premium over traditional e-commerce developers in most markets.

 Key Takeaways